 This page is generously sponsored by Indonet.

 In recent years, great strides have been made in the development of telecommunications infrastructure in Indonesia so that there is now an enticing array of alternative services providing ever-quicker Internet access for consumers in Indonesia.
-The internet in Indonesia was launched in 1998 and reached 134,000 subscribers.
-In 2004 that figure had grown to 1.3 million!and In 2010, there were 30 million Internet users in Indonesia, about 13 percent of the population.
-Broadband use is only about 18 percent of all internet users in Indonesia.
+When the internet was launched in Indonesia in 1998 it reached 134,000 subscribers; by 2014 that figure had grown to 80 million.

 For current information on the internet (in Indonesia), visit this website www.apjii.or.id

 One of the biggest differences between ISPs is their bandwidth management.
 Most ISPs purchase bandwidth from Indosat, the Indonesian international telecommunications firm.
-While the cost of connection to the Internet backbone (bandwidth) is paid in US dollars, the subscriber fees for local ISPs are in rupiah.
-With the historic volatility of the rupiah/dollar exchange rate, the ISPs are usually cautious about buying more bandwidth than they can afford given their subscriber base.
 See Explaining Bandwidth.

 Choosing an ISPNot all ISPs are created equal!
 When comparing various ISPs to try to determine which to subscribe to - look at the following factors:

 - Do an informal polling of friends or on the Expat Forum to see which ISP they currently use and recommend.
 Ask them about problems they have had with ISPs they used in the past.
 There are lots of threads on the forum regarding this questions, just do a search.